What you need to make your beauty & cosmetic labels compliant

-This is the label that is examined under normal conditions for retail sale.
+The principal display panel is the label that is seen under normal conditions for retail sales.
 The information shown here should include:

-Additional information not on the PDP label should be on the information panel.
-This can include items such as:
+Additional information not on the PDP label should also be somewhere on the packaging.

-For more information on labeling requirements under US laws and related regulations, read the Cosmetics Labeling Guide from the FDA.
+For specific detail on labeling requirements under US laws and regulations, read the Cosmetics Labeling Guide from the FDA.

-So how does all that information fit on your product label?
-The following symbols can help you communicate more information to your consumers in a smaller place.
+So how do you fit all this information on your cosmetic labels?
+Use the symbols below to communicate more information to your customers on a smaller label or package.